-The Percent Daily Value on the Nutrition Facts label is a guide to the nutrients in one serving of food.
+Percent Daily Value (DV) on the Nutrition Facts label is a guide to the nutrients in one serving of food.
 For example, if the label lists 15 percent for calcium, it means that one serving provides 15 percent of the calcium you need each day.

-Even if your diet is higher or lower in calories, you can still use the Percent Daily Value as a guide.
-For example, the Percent Daily Value can help you determine whether a food is high or low in specific nutrients:
+DVs are based on a 2,000-calorie diet for healthy adults.
+Even if your diet is higher or lower in calories, you can still use the DV as a guide.
+For example, it tells you whether a food is high or low in a specific nutrient:

 - How to understand and use the Nutrition Facts label.
 U.S. Food and Drug Administration. http://www.fda.gov/food/ingredientspackaginglabeling/labelingnutrition/ucm274593.htm.
-Accessed March 6, 2015.
+Accessed May 20, 2016.

 - Zeratsky KA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 10, 2015.
+June 28, 2016.